-By following these guidelines you will help to protect both the children in our sport and our coaches/helpers from wrongful allegations.
+By following these guidelines you will help to protect both the children/vulnerable adult in our sport and our coaches/helpers from wrongful allegations.

-Avoid situations where you are alone with one child.
-The BCU acknowledges that occasionally there may be no alternative, for example, where a child falls ill and has to be taken home.
+Avoid situations where you are alone with one child/vulnerable adult.
+The BCU acknowledges that occasionally there may be no alternative, for example, where a child/vulnerable adult falls ill and has to be taken home.
 We would stress, however, that one to one contact must never be allowed to occur on a regular basis.
-Further guidance on this is contained in the BCU Code of Ethics/scUK Code of Conduct.

-- If any form of physical support is required ask the paddler's permission, explain what you are doing and why to both the child and their parents/carers. - Where possible ask parents/carers to be responsible for children in changing rooms.
-Always ensure that whoever supervises young people work in pairs. - Where there are mixed teams/groups away from home, they should always be accompanied by an adult male and female coach/helper. - Don't allow physically rough or sexually provocative games, or inappropriate talking or touching. - If it's necessary to do things of a personal nature for children who are young or disabled, make sure you have another adult accompanying you.
-Get the consent of the parent/carer and if possible the child.
-Let them know what you are doing and why. - Ensure that any claims of abuse by a child are taken seriously and that it is dealt with by people who know what to do. - Ensure that the nature and intensity of training does not exceed the capacity of a child's immature and growing body. - Follow the BCU guidelines for photography and video use (see reference sheet 'Guidelines for use of Photographic and Filming Equipment')
+- If any form of physical support is required ask the paddler's permission, explain what you are doing and why to both the child/vulnerable adult and their parents/carers. - Where possible ask parents/carers to be responsible for children/vulnerable adults in changing rooms.
+Always ensure that whoever supervises young people work in pairs. - Where there are mixed teams/groups away from home, they should always be accompanied by an adult male and female coach/helper. - Don't allow physically rough or sexually provocative games, or inappropriate talking or touching. - If it's necessary to do things of a personal nature for children/vulnerable adult, make sure you have another adult accompanying you.
+Get the consent of the parent/carer and if possible the child/vulnerable adult.
+Let them know what you are doing and why. - Ensure that any claims of abuse by a child/vulnerable adult are taken seriously and that it is dealt with by people who know what to do. - Ensure that the nature and intensity of training does not exceed the capacity of a child's/vulnerable adult immature growing body and ability. - Follow the BCU guidelines for photography and video use (see reference sheet 'Guidelines for use of Photographic and Filming Equipment')